 6. Now repeat this on the other side.
 Just make sure to leave the same amount of slack in your first fold over by retracing your loop.
 This will also have you doing the knot upside down.
 So when you run the strap back through the middle, in the first knot it is on the top side of the strap, on the opposite it will be on the bottom.
 And make sure to adjust your knots so that both sides are equal lengths.
 IE make sure to watch the video!

 7. Then pull both knots tight and it’s time to make the handle loops.

 Building the Handle

 8. Cut your handle pipe.
-Just grab the pipe and giving yourself a little room on each side, mark the width of your handles.
-Then cut them and your done!
-Try to make sure you don’t leave a any jagged sharp edges on the pvc.
+Just grab the pipe and give yourself a little room on each side, mark the width of your handles.
+Then cut them and you’re done!
+Try to make sure you don’t leave any jagged sharp edges on the PVC.